 The Sunday after he arrived in Ellensburg, his name was read in sacrament meeting as a new family that had moved into the ward, so I’ve always known about his connection with the church.
 We’ve always said in passing, “let’s get a beer” (presumably to exchange notes, talk, become friends etc.), but twe never did (

 mostly because of me).
 That is what I am sad about.

 What makes me sad is not that someone with a similar religious background as me is leaving Ellensburg, but rather becuase I too have not found family here.
 All of those “let’s get a beer”, “we should get a beer” comments that never became memories could have been a start to a good friendship.
 I have written in the past about how I have not only made no friends here, but how I have made no effort to do so.
 In fact, I have actively avoided making friends.

 I don’t know why.
-I think that in part I am still hurt over the friendships that I have had to walk away from, the ones that were to toxic to keep, and the ones that were only close friendships in my mind, but not actually in real life.
+I think that in part I am still hurt over the friendships that I have had to walk away from, the ones that were to toxic to keep, and the ones that were only friendships to me.
 There is probably something in there about my relationship with my wife and the regret over that dreaded year that I wish I could erase from my past, but haven’t fully dealt with.

 Good luck to you in Utah my almost-friend.
 I’m hope that we will be in touch.

 When I wrote this, I was listening to this song